 Online Teaching Resources

 My approach to diversity, equity, and inclusion has been profoundly shaped by my experiences tutoring ELL learners over the last dozen years or so.
-The challenges that immigrants and refugees face very rarely stem from a single aspect of their identities; rather, they, like all of us, interact with the world through intersecting identities related to categories like race, gender, sexuality, income, immigration status, and religion.
+The challenges that immigrants and refugees face very rarely stem from a single aspect of their identities; rather, they—like all of us—interact with the world through intersecting identities related to categories like race, gender, sexuality, income, immigration status, and religion.
 As a result, I am committed, as an educator and researcher, to engaging with my students, colleagues, and fellow community members by acknowledging and celebrating our intersecting identity categories.

-As a volunteer with a variety of service organizations that specialize in ELL programing for immigrant and refugee populations (including the Somali Services Coalition, Giving+Learning, and the YWCA), I have learned that the most effective teaching occurs when we, as educators, attend to the individual needs of our students.
+As a volunteer with a variety of service organizations that specialize in ELL programing for immigrant and refugee populations (including the Somali Services Coalition, Giving+Learning, and the YWCA), I have learned that the most effective teaching occurs when we, as educators, attend to the unique needs of our students.
 For example, standard ELL programming may not always address the particular experiences of adult learners.
 Because ELL students are often navigating complex legal systems as they work through the immigration process, for instance, they may be better served with classes that unpack some of the complex legalese they are expected to negotiate for themselves and their families.
 As the spouse of a now naturalized citizen—my partner is a Palestinian who grew up in Lebanon—I have learned firsthand the stress and uncertainty that accompanies the naturalization process, particularly in a political climate that is often hostile towards immigrants broadly and Arabs more specifically.

 As a scholar, I embrace diversity both in terms of my methodological and theoretical orientations as well as in my choice of subject matter.
 In addition to my work on North American religions, including mainstream denominations, new religious movements, and indigenous spiritualities, I have extensive graduate training in gender, women’s, and sexuality studies as well as considerable fluency with Islam and the history and politics of the Middle East.
 I approach these diverse topics by applying innovative theoretical perspectives like new materialisms and affect theory, which lend themselves to novel interpretations of the relationship between individuals and their various environments.

 Finally, I am committed to seeking out service and public engagement opportunities that specifically address intersectional concerns both on campus and in my community, from more explicitly activist engagements in the forms of marches, sit-ins, and rallies to more educational opportunities like leading and participating in workshops and discussions.
-As a graduate student at The University of Iowa, I served on the UI Council on the Status of Women and participated in the Iowa N.E.W.
+During my time at The University of Iowa, I served on the UI Council on the Status of Women and participated in the Iowa N.E.W.
 Leadership Institute.
 Additionally, I regularly offered workshops through a variety of local community organizations that worked to raise awareness and dispel misunderstandings concerning women and gender in Islam.
 In the future, I intend to continue to implement my intersectional feminist values through my research, teaching, and service both on and off campus.